 NIH is supporting an HHS-wide effort to promote the development and commercialization of diagnostic tests to detect current SARS-CoV-2 infection.
-On April 29, 2020, NIH announced the Rapid Acceleration of Diagnostics (RADx) initiative, which will work to identify, support, and make innovative strategies for COVID-19 testing widely accessible, in collaboration with FDA, CDC, and BARDA.
-RADx will leverage the Point-of-Care Technologies Research Network established by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) to allow for potential roll out of new products by fall 2020.
-This initiative expects to award up to \$500 million to support development of point-of-care and home diagnostic devices, as well as innovations that make current laboratory tests faster, more efficient, and more widely accessible.
+On April 29, 2020, NIH announced the Rapid Acceleration of Diagnostics (RADx) initiative, which is working to identify, support, and make innovative strategies for COVID-19 testing widely accessible, in collaboration with FDA, CDC, and BARDA.
+RADx is leveraging the Point-of-Care Technologies Research Network established by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) to allow for the potential roll out of new products by fall 2020.
+This initiative expects to award up to \$500 million to support development of point-of-care and home-based diagnostic devices, as well as innovations that make current laboratory tests faster, more efficient, and more widely accessible.
 Innovators will be matched with technical, clinical, regulatory, business, and manufacturing experts to increase the odds of success.
-In addition, NIAID is using CARES Act funds to support diverse SARS-CoV-2 diagnostic platforms including RT-PCR and enzyme-linked immunosorbent assays, and facilitating development of sensitive, specific, and rapid diagnostic tests by providing critical SARS-CoV-2 isolates and reagents to test developers.
-In addition, NCI is coordinating with FDA and NIAID to assess the sensitivity and specificity of marketed SARS-CoV-2 serological tests, which can detect antibodies indicative of a prior exposure to SARS-CoV-2.
+In addition, NIAID is using CARES Act funds to support diverse SARS-CoV-2 diagnostic platforms including RT-PCR and enzyme-linked immunosorbent assays, and facilitating development of sensitive, specific, and rapid diagnostic tests by providing critical SARS-CoV-2 isolates and reagents to the developers of tests.